 The course will culminate in the Boeing on a stormy summer evening in the Virgin Islands with a particularly challenging Tortola (TUPJ) to St. Thomas (TIST) over-mountain low-altitude descent and short-field crosswind landing.

 The three hundred sixty-one page “Boeing 737 Technical Guide” by Captain Chris Brady, a British airline pilot, is the instructor’s main reference.
 This (excellent) manual is currently in use by many Southwest 737 pilots in their routine flight ops.
 The Department of Physics and Astronomy has provided us with a copy, which is on reserve in the Keefe Science Library in Merrill.
 You are encouraged to spend a couple of hours reviewing the bookmarked sections of this volume prior to the first class.

 Due to the lengthy real-time requirements of hands-on simulator flight, enrollment is limited to eight students.

 Addendum: This year we will also incorporate the Oculus Rift CV1 and HTV Vive Virtual Reality Headsets as part of your flight instruction.
 Thus each of you will spend an additional four hours in the College’s Cessna 172 ‘AC2.’
 Two hours will be spent as a flight observer with two additional hours under the tutelage of Kwadwo Eck as a virtual reality flight student.
 This will be an academic experience you will long remember.

-The additional instructor for the Virtual Reality component of this class, Kwadwo Eck, is currently taking flight lessons at Northampton airport.
+The additional instructor for the Virtual Reality component of this class, Kwadwao Eck is currently a student pilot.
 He graduated from the College in 2008.
 Mr. Eck is employed in the IT department and is Amherst’s virtual reality specialist.